Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 showSelectedRow to the `id` of that grid.
 The map will also zoom in to the feature when the grid row is double clicked.

+**tools**

+Set an array of tools to control the tool overlays available on the map.
+The default is `['baseLayers', 'overlayLayers']` which gives full control over the base layer and overlays visible on the map.
+Options are:
+* baseLayers - radio buttons are added to an overlays popup for selecting the visible base layer.
+* overlayLayers - checkboxes are added to the overlays popup for toggling the overlay layers on or off, e.g. for report output layers.
+* dataLayerOpacity - a slider for controlling the opacity of data layers.
+* gridSquareSize - a drop down for selecting the grid square size to display for data layers.
+* queryLimitTo1kmOrBetter - a checkbox for toggling the behaviour of clicks to query points on the map in relation to the inclusion of grid squares or records whose precision are over 1km in size.

 .. _elasticsearchreporthelper-mediafilter:

 ElasticsearchReportHelper::mediaFilter